Procaseycash/larang-paginator/README.md

  `npm install font-awesome --save`

- Read up on how to setup bootstrap and ng-bootstrap in your application.
+ Read up on how to setup font-awesome in your application.

  ## Installation